 Why is Universal Analytics going away?

 For a decade, Universal Analytics has been the latest version of Google Analytics available.
 It has been around since 2012 which in the tech world makes it a software dinosaur.
-In the past decade, how user engage with the web has dramatically changed.
-Complex user behavior has grown exponentially with the rise of e-commerce, apps and our many, many digital devices.
-This has resulted in ever-changing user behavior that may have a user start shopping on one device and complete their purchase / conversion on another device, making the traditional Universal Analytics platform by Google Analytics ineffective in today’s web environment.
-Using the platform’s data has often become difficult to understand for crucial metrics that your organization needs to make decisions, especially if you run an online store on Shopify or WooCommerce .
-Likewise, privacy laws and concerts around personal data has become a significant social concern.
+In the past decade, how the user engages with the web has dramatically changed.
+Complex user behavior has grown exponentially with the rise of e-commerce, apps, and many, many digital devices.
+This has resulted in ever-changing user behavior that may have a user start shopping on one device and complete their purchase/conversion on another device, making the traditional Universal Analytics platform by Google Analytics ineffective in today’s web environment.
+Using the platform’s data has often become difficult to understand for crucial metrics that your organization needs to make decisions, especially if you run an online store on Shopify or WooCommerce.
+Likewise, privacy laws and concerts around personal data have become a significant social concern.
 Europe’s GDPR personal data law along with similar government policies around the world have made it increasingly more difficult to be compliant with local laws while using Universal Analytics.

 Google’s next-gen solution: Google Analytics 4

-The smart folks at Google recognized the not so gracefully aging Universal Analytics and have quietly been working for several years on its modern replacement called Google Analytics 4 (GA4).
-GA4 completely tosses out the technology, dashboards and even many of the metrics that were in Universal Analytics.
+The smart folks at Google recognized the not-so-gracefully aging Universal Analytics and have quietly been working for several years on its modern replacement called Google Analytics 4 (GA4).
+GA4 completely tosses out the technology, dashboards, and even many of the metrics that were in Universal Analytics.
 For example, basic metrics like page views still exist in a capacity, but other less helpful metrics like bounce rate do not have an exact equivalent in GA4.
-This is all related to the fact such metrics are not helpful to understand modern user behavior and better mechanisms exist today.
+This is all related to the fact such metrics are not helpful to understand modern user behavior and better mechanisms that exist today.

 So why all the fuss on switching so soon?